anyfiddle/sysbox-pods-preview/README.md

 `shareProcessNamespace: true` in the pod's spec, especially if the pod carries systemd inside (as otherwise systemd won't be pid 1 in the pod and will fail).

+Depending on the size of the pod's image, it may take several seconds for the pod to deploy on the node.
+Once the image is downloaded on a node however, deployment should be very quick (few seconds).

+## Kubernetes Manifests

+The K8s manifests used for setting up Sysbox can be found [here](k8s-manifests).

 ## Sysbox Container Images

 The pod in the prior example uses the